 Who doesn’t love a good scavenger hunt?
-These free activities will keep kids busy at home, on the road, or even in the classroom.
-Teachers: try assigning them as a fun homework alternative for families during spring break or for an unexpected snow day.
+These free activities will keep kids busy at home, on the road, or in the classroom.
+Teachers: Try assigning them as a fun homework alternative for families during spring break or for an unexpected snow day.
 They’re also awesome for sub folders and time fillers at the end of the day.
+This big roundup of scavenger hunt ideas works as well in kindergarten as it does with high school kids!

 1. Start with ABC